OussamaHOURIRA/TP1-Venn_Diagram/README.md

 ![alt text](https://github.com/OussamaHOURIRA/TP1-Venn_Diagram/blob/master/Extensions_diag_venn1.PNG)

 For higher numbers of sets, some loss of symmetry in the diagrams is unavoidable.
-Venn was keen to find "symmetrical figures...elegant in themselves,"[6] that represented higher numbers of sets, and he devised an elegant four-set diagram using ellipses (see below).
+Venn was keen to find "symmetrical figures...elegant in themselves," that represented higher numbers of sets, and he devised an elegant four-set diagram using ellipses (see below).
 He also gave a construction for Venn diagrams for any number of sets, where each successive curve that delimits a set interleaves with previous curves, starting with the three-circle diagram.
 [1]

 ![alt text](https://github.com/OussamaHOURIRA/TP1-Venn_Diagram/blob/master/Extensions_diag_venn2.PNG)